BeehiveNGO/Beehive/hxs.ngo/README.md

 ## Notes

-- Beehive is developing a **Humanitarian** Data **Exchange Server** to power Beehive’s humanitarian crowdfunding platform and making the server accessible to developers to use to build, power and scale their own next-generation, intelligent, open-data-driven humanitarian crowdfunding applications.
+- Beehive is developing a data exchange server to connect humanitarian crowdfunding applications to aid activity information published in compliance with [IATI](), an open data sharing standard and framework.
+- The server is accdessible to third-party app developers willing to join in maintaining it and making it better.
 - The HXS.ngo website will serve as a landing page and API access point.

 ##Auxiliary Resources